Set your preferred locations for a better search. You can sign up here.

 Sun, Feb 23, 2025, 11:00

-David Moreau (Violin), Edgar Moreau (Cello), Jérémie Moreau (Piano)
+David Moreau (Violin), Raphaël Perraud (Cello), Jérémie Moreau (Piano)

-Jérémie Moreau, the youngest of three brothers, transitioned from classical dance to piano.
-His brothers, David (violin) and Edgar (cello), are also accomplished musicians.
-All three studied at the Paris Conservatory.
-Edgar is an internationally renowned cellist.
+Jérémie Moreau, the youngest of the three Moreau brothers, switched from classical dance to piano.
+His brothers, David (violin) and Edgar (cello), studied at the Paris Conservatory.
 The Moreau Trio is known for its passionate chamber music performances.
-A post-concert discussion with Daniel Finkernagel will follow.
-Senior citizens can register for "Sunday Matinee Plus".
+Due to Edgar's illness, Raphaël Perraud will be substituting.
+A post-concert talk with Daniel Finkernagel will follow.
+Senior citizens can register for "Sonntagsmatinee plus" with Anja Renczikowski.

 Artistic depiction of the event